PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 The value of an object can be accessed using either its identifier, or its address.
 Reference to an object's address, instead of its value, can make a program more efficient, and access to memory addresses is useful for memory management.

-A {term}`pointer stores only the memory address of another object - the value of a pointer is the memory address of the (first byte of the) object that the pointer is associated with, not the value of the object pointed at.
+A {term}`pointer1 stores only the memory address of another object - the value of a pointer is the memory address of the (first byte of the) object that the pointer is associated with, not the value of the object pointed at.

 A pointer is itself an {term}`object` and therefore has a `type` and must be declared before use.